[an error occurred while processing this directive]

 2. Q: How can I find out which targets either have already been or are to be observed by XRISM?

-A: You can consult the list of Performance Verification (PV) targets, the list of calibration targets during the PV phase, as well as the XRISM Observation Log.
+Alternatively, you can consult the list of calibration, Performance Verification (PV), and AO1 targets, as well as the XRISM Observation Log.
 The Observation Log contains all observations that have been processed.
+These lists are useful particularly if you are interested in a category of objects.

-3. Q: Why are there objects in the Observation Log that are not listed in the PV and calibration target lists?
+3. Q: Why are there objects in the XRISM Observation Log that are not listed in the calibration, PV, and AO1 target lists?

-A: These are most likely to be commissioning targets - celestial X-ray sources that were used for the purpose of satellite and/or instrument commissioning.
+The former are celestial X-ray sources that were used for the purpose of satellite and/or instrument commissioning, and have observation IDs that start with a 0.
 The exposure times were determined by what was needed for commissioning, and the instruments may or may not be operated in the normal mode.
 Therefore, commissioning data may or may not be suitable for scientific use.
 The specific settings used for individual commissioning observations can be provided upon request.

 4. Q: Where can I find out about the XRISM Guest Observer (GO) Program?